frankndungu/Cargosai/README.md

-# Cargosai
+# Maasai Market Online

-Welcome to Cargosai, a platform dedicated to selling authentic Maasai and African antiques, jewelry, and fabrics.
+Welcome to Maasai Market Online, a platform dedicated to selling authentic Maasai and African antiques, jewelry, and fabrics.
 This project is built using Laravel for the backend and VueJS for the frontend, with MySQL as the database.

 ## Table of Contents